Ashleigh Barty: Singles: First WTA Tour title, Elite Trophy, world No. 15

-Doubles: First Grand Slam and Premier Mandatory titles, world No. 5
+Doubles: First major and Premier Mandatory titles, world No. 5

 In 2017, Barty reunited with Dellacqua as her regular doubles partner, and reached the quarterfinals or better at three out of four Grand Slam tournaments during the season.
 In particular, they made it to the finals at the French Open to become the first Australian women's doubles team to reach all four Grand Slam finals.
 They lost in the final to the top seeded team of Bethanie Mattek-Sands and Lucie Šafářová, who had also won the previous two majors.
 Barty and Dellacqua contested six finals on the year in total, winning half of them.
 They won the Birmingham Classic, where Barty also made it to the final in singles.
 This was their second career title at the event after winning it in 2013, and also their first Premier title together.

 Barty and Dellacqua finished the year as the third-highest ranked doubles team, earning them a spot in the WTA Finals.
 They had narrowly missed qualifying for the event in 2013 when they were the fifth-ranked team and only the top four were accepted instead of eight.
 In their debut, the duo were upset in the first round by the lowest-seeded team of Kiki Bertens and Johanna Larsson.
 Individually, Barty also established a new career-high doubles world ranking of No. 11 towards end of the season.